KotlinFoundation/Programming-in-Kotlin-homework/Homework-2/README.md

 ### Architecture and Inheritance

-We expect you to write some BST as a base class that implements the first interface from `Task.kt` file.
-Apart from methods in the interface, it should have core functionality of a BST: add and remove nodes in log(n) time.
+We expect you to write a self-balancing BST as a base class or interface that is a subtype of the first interface declared in the `Task.kt` file.
+Apart from methods in the interface, it should have the core functionality of a BST, meaning it should be possible to add and remove nodes with $O(\log(n))$ average or amortized time complexity.
 Notice that second type parameter `V`, which is the type of values, is not `Comparable`, hence `maximum/minimumValue` returns not the actual maximum or minimum, but the value which is assigned to `maximum/minimumKey` respectively.

 Most likely, you will need a separate `Node` class.

-When you have a working BST, you can use it to implement other interfaces. `MutableMap` and `Map` share most of their code, so it is easier to only implement the mutable version and typecast it to read-only when needed.
+When you have a working BST, you can use it to implement other interfaces. `MutableMap` and `Map` share most of their code, so it is easier to only implement the mutable version, which will obviously implement the read-only version, too.

 You can make `List` and `Map` completely separate, or one can be inherited from the other, do what you find more comfortable.